Schweiz, Suisse, Svizzera, Svizra!

 With over one million inhabitants, Zurich is the largest city in Switzerland, followed by Basel and Geneva, each of which has a population of just under half a million.

 The quality of life in Switzerland is very high with regard to political, economic and social criteria, public services relating to the environment, personal safety, health, education, and transport.
 The economy is strong and export-oriented.
-75% of the population works in the services sector, with 20% in manufacturing and 4% in agriculture.
+75% of the population works in the services sector, with 15.6% in manufacturing and 9.4% in primary sector.

 Significant expenditure in education, as well as in research and development is an important pillar for Switzerland's high reputation in the domains of knowledge and innovation.